Madoxx Ssemanda Sematimba

-Early life
+Early life and education

 Ssematimba was born in Kampala in 1972.
-One of Uganda's Music Legends who have contributed so much to the Uganda's Music industry.
 He attended Makonzi Boarding Primary School and Busoga College Mwiri.
 Before choosing a path in music, Ssematimba worked as a primary school teacher.
 He relocated to Stockholm, Sweden in 1991, when he was 21 years old.
 While performing in night-clubs to pay for his computer studies, he met Kenneth "Mafo" Ssejjemba Magoye, a fellow musician, who introduced him to Aggrey Ssembatya, the proprietor of Small Axe Productions.
-He moved to Gothenburg where he eventually began work on his albums at Small Axe Studios.
+He moved to Gothenburg where he eventually began working on his albums at Small Axe Studios.
 He wrote, composed, arranged, programmed, performed, co-mixed and produced all the songs on the albums while Aggrey engineered and co-mixed the albums.